-The Enhanced Partnership was agreed by the MCA as the most appropriate means of delivering the initial set of activities contained within this Initial BSIP as well as enabling access to future funding.
-The intention is for the Enhanced Partnership to be in operation for a five year period from April 2022, matching the multi-year funding allocation through the CRSTS, albeit noting that there is a requirement to refresh the BSIP on an annual basis.
+The Enhanced Partnership was agreed by the MCA as the most appropriate means of delivering the initial set of activities contained within this Enhanced Partnership Plan as well as enabling access to future funding.
+The intention is for the Enhanced Partnership to be in operation for a five year period from April 2022, matching the multi-year funding allocation through the CRSTS, albeit noting that there is a requirement to refresh the BSIP on an annual basis, and hence this Plan as required.

-However, it is not the only delivery model available to the Mayor and the MCA for all of the prioritised activities contained within this Initial BSIP.
-The prioritised activities within this document will also be used to undertake an initial assessment of the legal, financial and technical aspects of a number of future delivery models, including franchising, so that a clear preference can be identified as to the most appropriate mechanism to secure the required improvements beyond the proposed Enhanced Partnership.
+However, it is not the only delivery model available to the Mayor and the MCA for all of the prioritised activities contained within this Enhanced Partnership Plan.
+The prioritised activities within this document will also be used to undertake an initial assessment of the legal, financial and technical aspects of a number of future delivery models, including franchising, so that a clearpreference can be identified as to the most appropriate mechanism to secure the required improvements beyond the proposed Enhanced Partnership.

-The aim is to complete this initial assessment alongside the preparation of the Enhanced Partnership so that the MCA has a full understanding of what can, and should, be delivered in the early years of this Initial BSIP, within the current legislation, and also whether a more detailed examination of other delivery models is required to ensure that the scale and pace of change that is required, can be achieved.
+The aim is to complete this initial assessment alongside the preparation of the Enhanced Partnership so that the MCA has a full understanding of what can, and should, be delivered in the early years of the Enhanced Partnership, within the current legislation, and also whether a more detailed examination of other delivery models is required to ensure that the scale and pace of change that is required, can be achieved.